freesui1984/IGGCN_/README.md

 # IGECN

-Code & data accompanying the paper ["Epileptic Multi-seizure Type Classification of EEG Data based on Iterative Graph Learning"].
+Code & data accompanying the paper ["Classification of Epileptic Seizures in EEG Data based on Iterative Gated Graph Convolution Network"].